 As homeownership has declined and renting has increased, demand for rentals has caused urban rents to increase sharply.
 Shane Parker, a real-estate agent, said in 2019 first-time buyers he works with are struggling to win bidding wars against out-of-state buyers.
-The locals he works with are becoming more aggressive, putting in escalation clauses and agreeing to pay the difference if properties don't appraise.52 The 2022 housing market has been no easier, with median home prices rising from \$400,000 at the start of the year to more than \$450,000 by the end of April53.
+The locals he works with are becoming more aggressive, putting in escalation clauses and agreeing to pay the difference if properties don't appraise.
+The 2022 housing market has been no easier, with median home prices rising from \$400,000 at the start of the year to more than \$450,000 by the end of April.

-In October 2020, Davidson County, TN (Nashville) saw an overall average rent decrease of 11.4%, and Shelby County, TN (Memphis) saw an increase of only 2.2%54.
-Only one year later, October 2021 marked a fourth straight month of rent increase, with the Memphis, TN metro area seeing a 35% increase in average rents (which Realtor.com notes places it in the top six metro
+In October 2020, Davidson County saw an overall average rent decrease of 11.4%, and Shelby County saw an increase of only 2.2%.
+Only one year later, October 2021 marked a fourth straight month of rent increase with the Memphis metro area seeing a 35% increase in average rents, which realtor.com notes places it in the top six metro areas for increased rents, and the

-47 Cheang, K. Indiana real estate: Indianapolis landlord's profits soar amid shortage.
+Cheang, K. Indiana real estate: Indianapolis landlord's profits soar amid shortage.
 The Indianapolis Star.
 June 16, 2022.